-- 20. The surrounding conditions have not altered materially since this appeal decision was issued, other than outline planning permission having been granted for a dwelling on land to the west of 1 The Owls, which would not alter the outcome of the Inspector's assessment.
-It is noted that two dwellings are proposed in this instance, the details of which have been provided.
-The dwellings would fit within the same frontage and on the same plot of land as the appeal site, whilst they would be positioned to face onto the highway.
+- 22. The surrounding conditions have not altered materially since this appeal decision was issued, other than outline planning permission having been granted for a dwelling on land to the west of 1 The Owls, which would not alter the outcome of the Inspector's assessment.
+It must, therefore, be concluded that the application site does present the opportunity for limited infilling of the village.
+The appeal decision confirms that a single dwelling on this site (no details of which were provided) can be regarded as 'limited infilling in villages'.
+This application seeks permission for two dwellings, the details of which have been provided and, therefore, the assessment of development on this site is concerned with whether or not the development is of a type in keeping with the character of the street frontage. - 23.
+The dwellings would fit within the same frontage and on the same plot of land as the appeal site, whilst they would be positioned to face onto the highway reflecting the positioning of other dwellings along Blue Stone Lane.
 They would be set within plots that would be of similar proportions to others in the locality.
-This would reflect the prevailing pattern of development along this part of Blue Stone Lane, and it must, therefore, be considered that the proposed development would not extend the frontage and would fill a small gap in an otherwise built-up street frontage regardless of whether the development was for a single dwelling or two dwellings as is the case here.
-The impact of the development on the character of area is considered separately below. - 21.
+This would reflect the prevailing pattern and density of development along this part of Blue Stone Lane.
+The scale and height of the proposed dwellings would not be disproportionate with others along this part of Blue Stone Lane, which displays a variety building styles of different scale.
+The appearance of the dwellings is of a traditional nature, and although they are not directly reflective of those adjacent to the site the mixed character of the locality is such that there is no predominant design style, whilst the positioning of the dwellings from the highway and presence of landscaping would reduce their visual prominence.
+Within this context the two dwellings can be accommodated within the plot without harm to the character and setting of the existing buildings. - 24.
 The proposal is, therefore, not considered to be inappropriate development within the Green Belt and is, therefore, in accordance with the Framework, Policy 1(f) of the Central Lancashire Core Strategy and Policy HS7 of the Chorley Local Plan 2012 2026.
 As the proposal is considered to comply with paragraph 149. e) of the Framework then it is not necessary to consider the effect of the proposed development on Green Belt openness.